 Working with Layers

-Layers allow an image to be composed from a stack of images that are blended together. paint.net supports many layer blend modes, layer transparency and reordering of layers with drag-and-drop.
+Layers allow an image to be composed of a stack of images that are blended together. paint.net supports many layer blend modes, layer transparency and reordering of layers with drag-and-drop.
 The Layers Window provides shortcuts to the layers which make up an image.
 There is always one active layer.
 It can be identified by the highlighting in the Layers Window.
 Drawing operations are only applied to the active layer.
 No other layer will be affected.
 You can shift the active layer status from one layer to another.
 For that, click on any layer’s name in the Layers Window to apply the active layer status to that layer.
 Layers can have their own opacity setting.
 Opacity is applied to every pixel in the layer, so it acts like layer-wide transparency setting.

 To adjust a layer’s Opacity setting, highlight the layer in the Layers Window (see above – the Active Layer) and press the F4 key.
-The layer Properties dialog will open.
+The Layer Properties dialog will open.
 Opacity or Alpha values range from 0 (completely transparent) to 255 (completely opaque).
 To change the value, click and drag the slider control or type a new value into the numerical value box.
 You can see the complete layer related tips here.

 Supported file formats